-- T.2.1.
-ON RETAIL DEVICES EXCEPT SLOW-FLOW METERS.- Maintenance tolerances and acceptance tolerances, except on elapsed-time tests, shall be as shown in table $1.\,$ - T.2.2.
-ON SLOW-FLOW METERS.- Maintenance tolerances and acceptance tolerances shall be as shown in table 2. - T.2.3.
-ON WHOLESALE DEVICES.- Maintenance tolerances and acceptance tolerances, except on elapsed-time tests, shall be as shown in table 3.
+[Amended 1981] - T.2.1.2.
+FOR DEVICES INDICATING IN METRIC UNITS.- The maintenance tolerance on normal and special tests, except on elapsed time tests, shall be 20 milliliters, plus 4 milliliters per indicated liter and never less than 40 milliliters.
+The acceptance tolerance shall be 1/2 the maintenance tolerance.
+The tolerance applied to a 19-liter draft shall be that tolerance applicable to a 20-liter draft.
+[Amended 1981] - T.2.2.
+ON SLOW-FLOW METERS.
+Maintenance tolerances and acceptance tolerances shall be as shown in table 1. - T.2.3.
+ON WHOLESALE DEVICES.- Maintenance tolerances and acceptance tolerances, except on elapsed-time tests, shall be as shown in table 2.